qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/rpc_python.rst

 You can find examples in the downloaded qxjsonrpc archive.

 **NOTE:** The qxjsonrpc package is very young, it should not be used in production.
 Bug reports are always welcome.
-Send your reports to <python@cx.hu?subject=qooxdoo%20wiki|Viktor Ferenczi>.
+Send your reports to :doc:`Viktor Ferenczi <python@cx.hu?subject=qooxdoo%20wiki>`.
 Thank you in advance.

 Writing your own services
 =========================